Teoroo-CMC/PiNN/doc/models/potential.rst

 - ``model_dir`` is the directory of the estimator, where the training log and trained parameters are saved.
-- ``network`` could be string: the name a implemented network, or a self-defined network function.
+- ``network`` could be string: the name an implemented network, or a defined network function.
-- ``network_params`` are parameters which will be feed into the network function
+- ``network_params`` are the parameters which will be fed into the network function
-- ``model_params`` are the parameters that controls the potential model.
+- ``model_params`` are the parameters that control the potential model.
-  Below is a list of those used parameter and their default values.
+  Below is a list of those parameters and their default values.

 .. code:: python